You are warmly invited to follow my journey in the Academic Art of Riding!

 Although I’ve always had a great passion for horses and been riding since I was a little girl, it took some courage to follow my dream and actually work towards becoming a horse trainer.
 I studied translation (English and Spanish), finished my teacher’s degree in German and English, and then went on to write a doctoral thesis on the works of Muriel Spark.
 Half way through the thesis, however, I just couldn’t do it anymore, I was so unhappy with what I did and the prospect of teaching at university.
 There were far more hours in solitude at my desk than standing in front of students.
 It all felt so artificial and my heart was not in it.
 Because of the support of my amazing husband, I was able to take the time to work on my riding skills and develop an understanding of good horsemanship.
 I went to be a working student for Bent Branderup in Denmark and for Marius Schneider in Germany, not such an easy undertaking when you are not 20 anymore.

 In 2016, I started to organise courses with trainers of the Academic Art or Riding in Warsaw.
 The interest in this fantastic method slowly grew and the first students asked for lessons.
-My dream is becoming reality!
+My dream became reality!

 The articles on my blog are either based on my own experiences or result of my research about a certain topic.
 Please feel free to comment, I’m always open for a discussion!